 - Remove from the fridge and apply the final layer of the vanilla frosting with your palette knife.
 Start with the top of the cake and move to the sides.
 For this design, it is not necessary to smooth frost the cake, so it is generally a very simple and quick buttercream cake decorating idea.
 Nevertheless, eyeball to make sure the icing is evenly applied and there are no parts of the cake that look bulging with icing.

-To complete the moist vanilla cake decoration, I randomly added simple rosettes in Wilton Burgundy and Rose Petal pink using star piping tip 21.
+- To complete the moist vanilla cake decoration, I randomly added simple rosettes in Wilton Burgundy and Rose Petal pink using star piping tip 21.
 The leaves were tinted with Wilton Juniper Green and piped with leaf tip 352.
 I completed the decoration with a buttercream pearl border, piped using round tip 12.

-- Make sure the butter and eggs are at room temperature.
+- For best results, use room temperature ingredients.
+Make sure the butter and eggs are at room temperature.
 Using them straight out of the fridge can result in your cake batter curdling.
 If that happens (normally after you have added in the eggs), add flour in small increments until the batter is no more curdled before adding in the milk.
+But bear in mind to not over mix the batter after adding in the flour or the cake will not be as soft as it should.

-- This will help ensure your cake is moist.
+- To ensure a moist cake, do not overbake it.
 The cake should be removed from the oven when a toothpick (or cake tester) inserted in the center or middle of the cake comes out without any wet batter sticking to it.
+In fact, ideally, there should be tiny crumbs sticking to it.
+If the toothpick or cake tester comes out entirely clean, the cake might be overbaked already.

 - It is also important that the cake tins are well greased and floured.
 The cake tins can also be lined with parchment paper.
 But make sure they are well greased so that they are not stuck to the cake tins after baking.